 - Anthony’s Soup Kitchen in Bernalillo

-This is a piece of equipment that is pulled behind a tractor.
-It lays the irrigation system and covers the row with plastic mulch in one pass.
-There are several advantages to using plastic mulch.
+- Purchase a plastic mulch layer – this is a piece of equipment that is pulled behind a tractor.
+It lays the irrigation system and covers the row with plastic mulch at the same time.